SEXUAL MISCONDUCT POLICY

 Section 1: Statement of Purpose

-IWU prohibits all acts of sexual misconduct (as defined below) and IWU does not tolerate discrimination on the basis of sex and is dedicated to prohibiting such conduct in all aspects of university life consistent with the University’s Mission Statement, Vision Statement and Strategic Plan, as well as the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Illinois Human Rights Act, the Illinois Preventing Sexual Violence in Higher Education Act, and all other applicable State and Federal laws.
+IWU prohibits all acts of sexual misconduct (as defined below) and IWU does not tolerate discrimination on the basis of sex or gender and is dedicated to prohibiting such conduct in all aspects of university life consistent with the University’s Mission Statement, Vision Statement and Strategic Plan, as well as the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Illinois Human Rights Act, the Illinois Preventing Sexual Violence in Higher Education Act, and all other applicable State and Federal laws.

 Section 3: Definitions

 A. Sexual Harassment

 Sexual harassment is a form of discrimination on the basis of sex.
 Sexual harassment is unwelcomed conduct of a sexual nature.
 Unwelcomed conduct includes conduct that an individual did not solicit or incite and that the individual regarded as undesirable or offensive.
 Sexual harassment includes any unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, including but not limited to sexual activity or acts of sexual violence, when: (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or academic status; (2) submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting such individual; or (3) such conduct has the purpose or effect of: (i) substantially interfering with an individual's work performance; or creating an intimidating or hostile work environment; or (ii) denying or limiting a student’s ability to participate in or benefit from the University’s educational program, i.e. creates an intimidating or hostile environment.
 All such acts of sexual harassment are forms of sexual misconduct.
 Use of the term “sexual misconduct” throughout this policy includes sexual harassment.

 B. Sexual Violence